Home

 Modules

-In the following example, we define a List parser that can recursively parse sequences of Value elements.
-The List parser is defined as either a tuple of a Value followed by another List (recursive) or an empty tuple (base case, representing an empty list).
-The Value parser is a simple union of strings, and the recursive nature of List is achieved by referencing the Value and List parsers within the same module.
+In this example, we define a List parser that recursively parses sequences of Item elements.
+The List parser is either a tuple of a Value followed by another List (recursive) or an empty tuple (base case).
+Recursion is achieved by referencing both Item and List parsers within the same module.

 import { Runtime } from '@sinclair/parsebox'